 - Plants with Superpowers Teach-In.
 March for Science.
 Washington, DC.
 Apr 2017.

 - Specializations and career opportunities discussion with students.
-Orientation to Bioinformatics and Computational Biology at Iowa State University.
+Orientation to Bioinformatics and Computational Biology.
+Iowa State University.
 Oct 2016.

 - Moderator for Futuristic Food Panel.
 Escape Velocity Conference.
 Museum of Science Fiction.
 Washington, DC.
 Jul 2016.